Katsumi-Yoshikawa/AutoFish_audio/README.md

-# AutoFish_backend
+# AutoFish_audio

-AutoFish_backend is a native macOS utility for monitoring loopback/system audio and sending configured keyboard actions to a selected target application.
+AutoFish_audio is a native macOS utility for monitoring loopback/system audio and sending configured keyboard actions to a selected target application.
 It is designed for workflows where an audible event should trigger a small, repeatable key sequence without manually switching back to the target app.

 The app listens to an available audio capture backend, displays realtime volume activity, and can trigger key actions when the realtime volume exceeds a user-defined threshold.
 It also includes optional timers for periodic actions such as Auto Lure and Auto Log in-out.